microvm/microvm-spec/uvm-ir.rst

 Each function, declared or defined, has a unique function identifier, which is **not** the identifier in the text form or the binary form of the µVM IR.
-It is the value of the :uvm:type:`func` type, which is opaque in the sense that the underlying binary runtime representation is an implementation detail of the µVM.
+It is the value of the ``func`` type, which is opaque in the sense that the underlying binary runtime representation is an implementation detail of the µVM.
 It may be implemented as the address of the compiled code, but does not have to be.